nllz/IRTF-HRPC/draft-quichr.md

 ## Censorship resistance

-End-to-end encryption makes monitoring and filtering of the traffic more complex, thus hindering fine-grained censorship.
+Encryption makes monitoring and filtering of the traffic more complex, thus hindering fine-grained censorship.

 Furthermore, in QUIC it is also harder to terminate connections, since in the protocol the only parties that can terminate the connection are those actually involved in the connection once it exists.
 This means that a middlebox cannot reset a connection, but needs to continue to block it, keeping state.
 Considering this, it can be stated that QUIC makes censorship harder because it requires the censor to invest more resources and efforts.

 QUIC is also providing protection against DDoS through observation of the handshake for connection confirmation, and through the need to validate new connections in case of a connection migration.